 What is Sport Psychology?
 Many people I meet have this same question, and it is a valid one.
 Simply, sport psychology is a field of study and practice that is focused on the mental skills that promote reaching the highest states of performance.
+For the select few of us who have earned certification through the Applied Association of Sport Psychology, we are officially known as a Certified Mental Performance Consultant (CMPC).

 Peak performance, being in the zone, having a state of flow; these are all phrases that have gained popularity over the years.
 Each are achievable levels of performance that are based on sound psychological theories related to nearly any type of performance.